 - Provide a valued transportation asset for use by all Northwest Indiana residents

-To move this project forward, NICTD is initiating a study that will assess the potential impacts of the West Lake Corridor Project on the man-made and natural environments.
+To move this project forward, NICTD has initiated a study that will assess the potential impacts of the West Lake Corridor Project on the man-made and natural environments.
 To streamline the process, this effort will build on prior evaluations that examined a broad range of alternatives and transit modes.
 The study will result in the preparation of a Draft Environmental Impact Statement (DEIS) that meets the National Environmental Policy Act (NEPA) requirements, as well as the selection of a Locally Preferred Alternative (LPA) that can possibly advance in the Federal Transit Administration’s (FTA) New Starts funding program.
 These are required steps that NICTD must take to receive potential federal funding for the project.